AtharvaGholkar/DataAnalysisProjects/DataWithDanny_PizzaRunner_SQL_CaseStudy/Case_study_1/README.md

 Total number of pizzas
 5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?

- ## **:dart: INSIGHTS GENERATED**
+ ## **:pencil: INSIGHTS GENERATED**
 1. Most of the successful orders are delivered by Runner ID 1.
 2. The majority of the delivered pizzas had no changes.
 3. The maximum number of pizzas delivered in a single order was 18.
 4. The busiest hour of the day was from 7 pm to 9 pm, and the busiest day of the week was Sunday.
-5. The average time it takes for each runner to arrive at the Pizza Runner HQ to pickup the order is 36 minutes.
+5. The average time it takes for each runner to arrive at the Pizza Runner HQ to pick up the order is 36 minutes.
 6. The longest delivery time was 2 hours and 25 minutes, and the shortest delivery time was 4 minutes.
 7. There was no correlation between the number of pizzas in an order and how long it takes to prepare them.
 8. Most of the customers live within 5-6 km of the HQ.